Finding the Best Places to Retire Since 2006!

 Retire in Friday Harbor, Washington?

-This quiet waterfront community boasts a number of fun events, including a lavender festival, wine barrel tastings, a farmers' market, and an art market.
+Residents enjoy a number of fun events, including a lavender festival, wine barrel tastings, a farmers' market, and an art market.
 Westcott Bay Reserve has a 20-acre sculpture garden with more than 100 pieces of art.
 The town also hosts the Friday Harbor Laboratories, a marine biology field station connected with the University of Washington.
 The Whale Museum has an exhibit hall and an adopt-a-whale program, and Island Stage Left is Friday Harbor's premiere theater troupe, offering free open-air Shakespeare events.
-There are always opportunities for hiking, biking, or bird watching, and orcas and minkes can be seen from Lime Kiln Point State Park.
+There are always opportunities for hiking, biking, or bird watching.
+Orcas and minkes play in the water offshore from Lime Kiln Point State Park.
 Mt.
-Young, the highest public access point on San Juan Island, has a hiking trail and stunning views of the Salish Sea.
+Young, the highest public access point on San Juan Island, has a hiking trail and sweeping views of the Salish Sea.

 Population: 2,400 (city proper)

 Percentage of Population Age 45 or Better: 47%

 Cost of Living: 53% above the national average

 Climate: Summers are short, with temperatures in the 60s and 70s.
 Winters are often overcast with temperatures in the 30s and 40s.
 On average, the area receives 29 inches of rain and 6 inches of snow each year.

 At Least One Hospital Accepts Medicare Patients?
 No. Island Hospital is 18 miles away via ferry and accepts Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
 No. The nearest accredited hospital is PeaceHealth St. Joseph Medical Center, 30 miles away via ferry in Bellingham.